eliben/pycparser/README.txt

     wrapper.
   - Fix problem with parsing a file in which the first statement is just a semicolon.
+  - Improved the AST created for switch statements, making it closer to the semantic meaning than to the grammar.

 + Version 2.05 (16.10.2011)